sardaaryan/Bay-Area-Gentrification/README.md

 1. Run any local development server of your choice.
 We have enjoyed using `live-server` on the command line, but conceivably any similar service should work.
 If not, we recommend `live-server`.
 Make sure you have run it in the `src/` directory.
 2. The visualization has begun!
 Enjoy 🙂

+## Acknowledgements

+We have used LLM models extensively to aid us in bring our visualization to life.
+Much of the code was refactored, pruned, and modified as the need arose.
+ChatGPT, Claude 4.0, and Gemini were the 3 that we consistently used.
+All visualization methods, mediums, ideas, and reports remain strictly the product of Team 17, and we did not use LLM's for these components.

 This project has been a collaborative effort by Jacob Feenstra ([`jdfeenstra@ucdavis.edu`](jdfeenstra@ucdavis.edu)), Aryan Sarda ([`arsarda@ucdavis.edu`](arsarda@ucdavis.edu)), Diane Kim ([`dnekim@ucdavis.edu`](dnekim@ucdavis.edu)), and Benicio Bailey ([`bkbailey@ucdavis.edu`](bkbailey@ucdavis.edu))